 Be ready for inspiration to strike.
 Everything is a story waiting to be told.

 If you have an idea, scribble it down immediately.
 Before I had a phone that could store memos, I carried a notebook everywhere I went.
 Or I’d find a napkin or scrap of paper to jot down my thoughts.
 Even used the back of my hand once or twice.

-Seek critiques from someone other than someone who loves you—family and friends will love everything you do because they love you.
+Seek critiques from someone other than a person who loves you—family and friends will adore everything you do because they adore you.
 And even if they don’t love a particular piece you wrote, they would never want to hurt your feelings.

 Also, as it’s likely they are not writers, they might not know how to assess your work and comment constructively.
 They’re probably being honest when they gush about how amazing it is.

 As I worked on my first novel, I had the good fortune of receiving guidance and critiques from my favourite authors.
-Some were tough on me, but the harsher they were, the more grateful I was (after a few moments wallowing in self-pity).
+Some were tough on me, but the harsher they were, the more grateful I felt (after a few moments of wallowing in self-pity).

 Their candour meant they knew I could take it.
 Most of all, it meant they believed in the story I wanted to tell.